 We should make plans – counting on God to direct us.
 Proverbs 16:9

 Everyone gathers their planners.
-I get my Family Homeschool Planner, my Tapestry of Grace plans and other resources we will be using that week.
+I get my A Plan in Place Homeschool Teacher planner, my Tapestry of Grace plans and other resources we will be using that week.
 The older two get their High School Planners.
 And Middle Girl grabs her Student Planner.

 At each weekly meeting we go over what we will be learning together first.
 Talk together as a family.
 Yes, the younger ones are often playing trains or ponies.
 But we are all together.
 We also make note of things coming up on the calendar.
 The further along in the meeting we get, the younger ones can leave to play.
 So we are left discussing details with our middle and high schoolers.